Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>“URL“, &rarr; which looks like &rarr; “example.com/example-page”,</p>

-  <p>To do this we add a “ “, to the cells on either side of our URLs.
+  <p>To do this we add a “ and “, to the cells on either side of our URLs.
 We then use the concatenate formula to join them to our URLs.
 Note the dollar signs in the cells on either side of the URL.
-This is to lock these cells in place meaning, the only cell to change as we go down the sheet is the URL.
+This is to lock these cells in place meaning the only cell to change as we go down the sheet is the URL.
 This is achieved by pressing F4.</p>
 image11: /images/concatenate.png
 imageAlt11: Using the concatenate formula in Excel
 caption11: Note the dollar signs to lock cell E1 and G1 so that they are applied